-How to clean your Nintendo Switch

-You've been playing Minecraft for 56 hour straight.
-Your sweaty palms have smudged your screen and your dirty skin has rubbed off all over your Joy-Cons.
-What do you do?
+If you're thinking about cleaning and disinfecting your Switch, read this

-At this point, a lucky few have been playing games on your Nintendo Switch daily since it was delivered to your doorstep and it's probably starting to look a little funky.
+At this point, several of you have been playing games on your Nintendo Switch daily since it was delivered to your doorstep and it's probably starting to look a little funky.
 It's OK. you're not alone.
-We'v all been playing for hours at at time and managed to get food, sweat, and all manner of things stuck to our Switch and it really needs a good scrubbing (not literally).
+We've all been playing for hours at a time and managed to get food, sweat, germs, and all manner of things stuck to our Switch and it really needs a good scrubbing (not literally).

 It's fairly easy to clean the Nintendo Switch, but there are a few things you should be careful with, like the screen.
 It's not like any other mobile console gaming screen.
-It's more like a smart phone or tablet.
+It's more like a smartphone or tablet.
 You can't use chemicals and you should always use a microfiber cloth when possible.
-Here's how to clean your Nintendo Switch
+Here's how to clean your Nintendo Switch.

 What you will need